celo-org/docs/blog/03-05-2023-Prepare-for-Auditing-Your-Smart-Contract/prepare-for-auditing-your-smart-contract.md

 ## Next step

-As next steps I suggest you consult other Celo tutorials [here](https://docs.celo.org/tutorials).
+As the next steps, I suggest you consult other Celo tutorials [here](https://docs.celo.org/tutorials).

 ## About the author

-I am a serial entrepreneur, founder of Guizo Studios and always available to help the Celo ecosystem.
+I am a serial entrepreneur, founder of Guizo Studios, and always available to help the Celo ecosystem.

 [LinkedIn](https://www.linkedin.com/in/ewertonlopes/)